andela-akabiru/rafiki-zsh/README.md

     $RAFIKI_GIT_BRANCH_COLOR=yellow
     $RAFIKI_GIT_WRAPPER_COLOR=green

+To change the colors, navigate open via sublime (or any editor of your choice) and edit the three variables above.

+    $ subl ~/.oh-my-zsh/custom/themes/rafiki.zsh-theme

 ### Contributing

 Feel free to contribute, even if it's to add an emoji. :wink: Just fork it :fork_and_knife: and raise a pull request.